moonstar-x/old-server-setup/docs/discord-bots/24-7-musicbot.md

 In here, change the settings to your own liking.

+!!! tip
     If you need help looking for the voice channel ID, check out [this guide](https://github.com/moonstar-x/discord-downtime-notifier/wiki/Getting-User,-Channel-and-Server-IDs).

 After everything is set-up, you can start up the bot with: